4 min read

 Say you’ve plotted your revenue for the past 36 months and have noticed three major spikes equally spaced throughout the graph.
 Those correspond to the month of August in each 12-month period, and you know that in August, you ran an extra radio advertisement.
 This can show you where your marketing money is being well-spent, and where you can afford to cut back.

-Trend analyses can also give you a great overall picture of progress in your company.
+Trend analysis can also give you a great overall picture of progress in your company.

 • If the graph has an overall upward growth, then you know that your company is expanding.